danfuzz/samizdat/doc/language-guide/09-module-system.md

-The other type is `InternalLoader`, which gets instantiated with two pieces of information, (a) a filesystem path to a directory containing the definition of *one* module, and (b) a reference to the "next" `ExternalLoader` to use.
-When instantiated, `InternalLoader` makes a `ExternalLoader` which points to a `modules` directory under its given filesystem path, and that `ExternalLoader` is the one that's used directly by the intra-module code.
-The `InternalLoader`'s filesystem path is used directly for intra-module files.
+The other type is `InternalLoader`, which gets instantiated with two pieces of information, (a) a filesystem path to a directory containing the definition of *one* module, and (b) a reference to the "next" loader to use (said next loader typically being an `ExternalLoader`).
+When instantiated, `InternalLoader` makes a `ExternalLoader` which points to a `modules` directory under its given filesystem path, and that `ExternalLoader` is the one that's used directly by the `InternalLoader` implementation.
+The `InternalLoader`'s filesystem path is used directly for module-internal files.

 The core library is loaded as an `InternalLoader`, as are application modules.
 In the case of an application module, its "next" loader is the core library.